edrcosta/project-tricorder/README.md

 # project-tricorder

-A 8 bit computer based on atmega328p
+A handheld computer based on atmega328p and ARM

 ## Objective